TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

 An interesting advantage of using the :c:member:`~PyTypeObject.tp_members` table to build descriptors that are used at runtime is that any attribute defined this way can have an associated doc string simply by providing the text in the table.
-An application can use the introspection API to retrieve the descriptor from the class object, and get the doc string using its :attr:`__doc__` attribute.
+An application can use the introspection API to retrieve the descriptor kutoka the kundi object, and get the doc string using its :attr:`__doc__` attribute.

 As with the :c:member:`~PyTypeObject.tp_methods` table, a sentinel entry with a :attr:`name` value of *NULL* is required.